CIA: history and current situation. Central Intelligence Agency (CIA) overview

 In addition to the territorial departments, the Intelligence Directorate currently includes:

-Department of transnational problems.
-Engaged in the analysis of various issues that go beyond a single country or region and, as a rule, belong to one of four main groups: weapons, foreign technologies, economic security, social conflicts.
-Among these issues, the following stand out.
+Department of Transnational Problems.
+Engaged in the analysis of various issues that go beyond the boundaries of a single country or region and, as a rule, belong to one of four main groups: weapons, foreign technologies, economic security, social conflicts.
+Among these issues, the following can be particularly highlighted.

-The study of foreign weapons, especially missile systems, their technical characteristics and the impact that their appearance will have on political stability and the position of US military forces in the respective region.
+Study of foreign weapons, especially missile systems, their technical characteristics and the impact that their appearance will have on political stability and the position of US military forces in the relevant region.

-Examination of foreign achievements in the field of information technology and telecommunications in order to protect the national infrastructure of the United States from possible attacks and prevent unwanted technological surprises.
+Examine foreign advances in information technology and telecommunications to protect U.S. national infrastructure from possible attacks and prevent unwanted technological surprises.

-Expertise on the state of international energy, trade, and finance to assist US officials responsible for US energy stability and the security of international financial markets.
+Examine the state of international energy resources, trade and finance to assist US officials responsible for American energy stability and the security of international financial markets.

-An assessment of the situation in the "hot spots" of the planet: the food situation, the flow of refugees, etc., so that the subsequent intervention of the American "peacekeepers" could be planned.
+Assessment of the situation in the “hot spots” of the planet: the food situation, refugee flows, etc., so that the subsequent intervention of American “peacekeepers” can be planned.

 Expertise in criminal activities such as money laundering, arms trafficking, foreign smuggling and sanctions violations.